 Variations: wide grip, medium grip, narrow grip; standing ez curls with a 20-25 lb ez curl bar.
 Do reverse curl to work your forearms.

-WARNING: The following video depicts perfect technique for the barbell curl, except for one small detail – he is curling in the power rack.
-Please, for your own safety do not curl in the power rack or the squat rack, otherwise you may find your barbell stuffed where the sun don’t never shine.
+WARNING: The following video depicts the perfect technique for the barbell curl, except for one small detail – he is curling in the power rack.
+Please, for your own safety do not curl in the power rack or the squat rack, otherwise, you may find your barbell stuffed where the sun don’t ever shine.